T.A.T.u.: 2002–2003: 200 km/h in the Wrong Lane and Eurovision

-On 25 February 2003 the women mocked NBC's insistence that they neither kiss nor comment on the Iraq war by performing "All the Things She Said" in white "T-shirts that bore the Russian language message Khuy Voyne!
-(Fuck the war!) across the front, and by blocking their faces with their hands as they kissed during a break in their performance."
+While promoting the album in America, they performed wearing T-shirts with a pacifist slogan, used as a protest against the Iraq War, causing controversy.
+On 25 February 2003 the women mocked NBC's insistence that they neither kiss nor comment on the Iraq War by performing "All the Things She Said" in white "T-shirts that bore the Russian language message Khuy Voyne!
+(Fuck the war!) across the front", and by kissing during their performance.
+The following day, they performed on Jimmy Kimmel Live!, known for its uncensored style, but the two girls wore different T-shirts with the word 'Censored' and even covered their faces with their hands during the kiss in the performance, as a form of protest.

-The "Fuck the War!"
-T-shirts were banned on the Jimmy Kimmel Live! show and replaced with T-shirts that said "Censored".
 They still wrote the term on Jimmy Kimmel's hand.